luizbgomide/sovereign/feats.md

 ## Impervious Defense ⚔️

 Whether through uncanny reflexes, remarkable luck, supernatural heritage, or magical talent, you have natural defenses equivalent to high-quality armor.
-The benefits of this Feat don’t stack with armor, though Dex and shield modifiers apply.
+The benefits of this Feat don’t stack with armor, though DEX and shield modifiers apply.

 - **Level 1**: You have an innate Armor Class of 15 plus half your character level, rounded up.
 - **Level 2**: Once per day, as an Instant action, you can shrug off any single weapon attack or physical trauma inflicted by a foe.
 Environmental damage, falling damage, or other harm that couldn’t be forfended by strong armor cannot be resisted this way.